Available tools to run a local site on your computer:

 Tools

-Setting up a local WordPress site can be simplified by using tools such as Local by Flywheel, WordPress Studio, and WordPress Playground.
+Setting up a local WordPress site can be simplified by using tools such as DevKinsta, WordPress Studio and WordPress Playground.
 You can also explore other options, such as XAMPP, Docker, or MAMP.

 Studio

-Studio is another local environment worth using, a quick, lightweight, and shareable local WordPress development environment.
+The first local environment we’ll look at is Studio, a quick, lightweight and shareable WordPress development environment.
 After downloading and installing Studio, you can set up a new site.
 To create a new site, click Add Site at the bottom left, name it appropriately, and select a directory path for its files.
 And then click on Add Site.
 Below Customize, you can easily access the Site Editor, Patterns, Navigation, and other areas.
 So I will go ahead and open the Site Editor and now I will be able to achieve the same outcome as with Local.
 I can test my skills, explore new features, import a site onto my test site, or export my test site to a production site.

 WordPress Playground